-Here’s a free download of dot grid paper that you can use to add to your bullet journal or build your own.
+Here’s a free download of dot grid paper that you can use to add to your bullet journal or use it to build your own bullet journal or art journal.
 It’s also a great way to practice some of your designs before you commit to them!

 What is Dot Grid Paper?

 If you’ve done any bullet journaling you’ve probably heard about dot grid paper.
 It is a favorite among the bujo crowd and also people that hand letter or sketch.

 Do you know why it’s so well loved though?

 Dot grid is a very faint marking, or ruling, on journal paper that is exactly what it sounds like, dots in a grid.
 It’s more subtle than lines or boxes so it’s easy to create hand drawn designs on it without the dots being apparent.

 Once you’ve tried using dot grid paper I think you’ll be a fan.
 It’s enough of a grid to keep you on track, but it’s faint enough to make your designs stand out.

 If you’re new to Bullet Journaling be sure to read this first and get your crash course!